 We’ve noticed shifts in public consciousness around how we use and dispose of products.
 Many people and organizations have made it their mission to keep the conversation going about the negative consequences of specific actions.
 Such actions or practices range from how industries source and produce items to how we, as a society, use such items.

-In this light, many discussions have sprung up about why zero waste is now more important than ever.
-Below we’ll explore taking a new approach to waste management and how we can better conserve natural resources.
+In this light, many discussions have emerged about why zero waste is now more important than ever.
+Below, we’ll explore taking a new approach to waste management and how we can better conserve natural resources.
 This will serve as a guide to materials management and prevent wasting resources.